Saifur Rahman (Bangladeshi politician)

-Mohammad Saifur Rahman (Bengali: সাইফুর রহমান; 6 October 1932 – 5 September 2009) was a Bangladeshi chartered accountant, economist and politician.
+Mohammad Saifur Rahman (Bengali: মোহাম্মদ সাইফুর রহমান; 6 October 1932 – 5 September 2009) was a Bangladeshi chartered accountant, economist and politician.
 He was a leader of the Bangladesh Nationalist Party and the longest-serving Finance Minister of Bangladesh.
 He delivered 12 national budgets in three terms between 1980 and 1981, 1991–1996 and 2001–2006 over a ministerial life spanning from December 1976 until October 2006 in three different governments.
 He was Trade & Commerce Minister for the first three years, and thereafter Finance and Planning Minister for 12 years.

 In 1994, he was elected governor of the golden jubilee conference of the World Bank and International Monetary Fund in Madrid, Spain.
 In 2005, Saifur Rahman was awarded Ekushey Padak, the second highest state honor of Bangladesh.

 Early life and education

 Saifur Rahman was born on 6 October 1932, in the village of Baharmardan located in current Mostafapur Union, Moulvibazar Sadar, Moulvibazar District, in the Sylhet Division of Bangladesh.
 His father was Abdul Basit.
 As a young man, he participated in the Bengali Language Movement of 1952, part of a growing nationalism.
 He was vice-president of Salimullah Muslim Hall while at University of Dhaka.

-Saifur Rahman graduated from Moulvibazar Government High School in 1949 and did his Intermediate from Sylhet MC College in 1951.
+Saifur Rahman did his matriculation from Moulvibazar Government High School in 1949 and did his Intermediate from Sylhet MC College in 1951.
 He graduated from University of Dhaka with a BCom in 1953.
 And in the next year, he went to London and studied to qualify as a Chartered Accountant; he earned his certificate from the Institute of Chartered Accountants in England and Wales.
-He was the founder of one of the first CA firms in Bangladesh Rahman, Rahman & Haque which is associated with KPMG.
+He was the founder of one of the first CA firms in Bangladesh Rahman Rahman Huq which is member firm of KPMG.
 He became a specialist in monetary, fiscal and development economics.